Albany Institute of History & Art: 1900–1947: Albany Institute for History & Art

 In 1900, the AHAS and the Albany Institute merged, becoming the Albany Institute and Historical and Art Society.
 Local judge William Learned Shaw became the combined organization's first president.
 Four years later it bought the property on which the main building stands.
 In 1907 the cornerstone of the Fuller & Pitcher Company's Renaissance Revival building was laid, and the building was completed the following year.
 Mayor Charles Henry Gaus described it as "the capstone of educational development in our city".
 Its first exhibit, in 1909, was devoted to the tricentennial of Henry Hudson's exploration of the river named after him and the centennial of Robert Fulton's inaugural steamboat voyage up it.

 To clear more space for exhibits, the institute donated some of its books a block away to the newly built Harmanus Bleecker Library in 1924.
-The newspaper and pamphlet collections were donated to the state museum shortyl afterwards.
+The newspaper and pamphlet collections were donated to the state museum shortly afterwards.
 Two years later, it shortened its name to the "more symmetrical" Albany Institute of History & Art."
 This coincided with the beginning of an effort to make the collections more accessible to the public.
 Those outreach programs, such as tours, school trips and performances, continued through the Great Depression of the next decade, helping establish the institute as a regional museum.
 It started the Print Club of Albany, bringing nationally known printmakers to the city for lectures and demonstrations, and hosted an exhibit of contemporary regional art in honor of the 250th anniversary of the city charter in 1936.
 The latter event led to a continuing commitment in that area.

 As the next decade dawned and war began, John Davis Hatch came from the Art Institute of Seattle to take over as AIHA director.
 He began a series of exhibits of major regional artists.
 One devoted to Thomas Cole was the first major 20th-century retrospective of his work.
 In 1945, "The Negro Artist Comes of Age", featured the work of 45 African American artists and drew national attention after it went to the Brooklyn Museum.
 Behind the scenes, Hatch began the process of modernizing the museum's record-keeping to harmonize with the systems in use at other museums.